 Overall Review

 I love this helmet.
-I only used it many times then in SoCal before taking it to Chile for the Andes Pacifica Enduro; still, for me, it’s the perfect Enduro full-face helmet.
-The helmet is veritably light, breaths well, and offers good visibility.
+I had used it many times before in SoCal, then took it to Chile for the Andes Pacifica Enduro; still, for me, it’s the perfect Enduro full-face helmet.
+The helmet is very light and breathable, and it offers good visibility.

 Figure quality and style are typically top-notch for TLD.
 Overall, it’s an all-around better helmet compared to my Giro and iXS full-face DH helmets.

-My only complaint would be the bill does not push over far enough to accommodate pulling goggles up under it.
+My only complaint would be that the bill does not go far enough to accommodate pulling goggles up under it.

 3. Bell Super Air R MIPS Bike Helmet

 Bell Super Air R MTB Full Face Helmet.
-As settlers of removable chin bar technology, Bell has a heritage to uphold and overcome.
+As a leader in removable chin bar technology, Bell has a heritage to uphold and build on.
 They designed the Super Air R from the ground up to push the boundaries of performance and versatility.

-With class-leading Flex globular MIPS technology, superior ventilation, a total weight that’s 22 or 144 grams lighter than its precursor and an easy 2- 2-click removable chin bar, this is a true mountain pantomime.
+With class-leading Flex globular MIPS technology, superior ventilation, a total weight that’s 22 or 144 grams lighter than its predecessor, and an easy 2-click removable chin bar, this is a true mountain bike helmet.

 It also includes over-brow Ventilation to keep you cool on hot climbs, plus a breakaway camera mount.
 The Super Air R can be worn without or with a chin bar for added protection in aggressive terrain.